-On average, we spend about 90% of our time indoors.
-The majority of that time is spent in our homes, especially now that many people are working remotely (and our children are learning remotely too).
-To prevent burnout and maintain a healthy work-life balance, it’s paramount to practice self-care and find ways to create more wellness and positivity in your home!
+Fun fact!
+On average, we spend a whopping 90% of our time indoors, mostly in our homes.
+That’s especially true now that now that many people are working remotely (and our children are learning remotely too).
+To prevent burnout and maintain a healthy work-life balance, it’s so important to take extra care of ourselves and create a positive and nourishing environment.

-Start by addressing what your wellness needs are—for your body and mind.
-What helps you relax?
+Are you looking for ways to practice self-care and maintain a healthy work-life balance?
+Let's start by understanding your wellness needs – both for your body and your mind.
+What activities help you to relax?
 What brings you joy?
-What inspires your creativity?
+What inspires creativity?
 What makes you laugh?
-Think about all the things that bring you happiness and nourish you.
-At the same time, consider the things that you know you want to start doing for your wellness but haven't yet.
-Write a list of all your ideas, then assess each item to pick out those that are your top priorities and simple to do right now in your home.
+Think about all the things that make you happy and nurture you.
+At the same time, think about some of the things you would like to do for your wellness, but haven't yet.
+Write a list of all your ideas, then go through your list and prioritize the things that are the most important (and easy to do right away in your home).

-To help you kickstart your wellness at home, here are 3 ideas:
+It’s time to take the first step!
+To help you kickstart your wellness at home, here are 3 ideas.

 For Your Body: Get Moving